ThomasDang93/programming-blog/README.md

 Visit http://localhost:8000 to view your website.

 ## That's it!
-Just note that when you do deploy your website in production environment, you need to do a few things to add security.
+Just note that when you decide to deploy your website in a production environment, you need to do a few things to add security.
 1. Set `DEBUG = FALSE` in `settings.py`
 2. Uncomment this code block from `settings.py`
 ```